Fáilte chuig gaa.ie - suíomh oifigiúil CLG

 GAA.ie: Ian, can you give us an overview of your own life in sport, both as a player and a coach.

-I like to think I was in at the beginning of it, and then was very, very fortunate to be able to integrate that interest into my work through setting up academies at colleges, through becoming a strength and conditioning coach, and then laterally through becoming a Professor in Strength and Conditioning, something I would never have thought was even possible back in those early days of the 1980s where I was just trying to find out how to get a little bit stronger, a little bit faster, a little bit more agile, and so on.
+I was very, very fortunate to be able to integrate that interest into my work through setting up academies at colleges, through becoming a strength and conditioning coach, and then latterly through becoming a Professor in Strength and Conditioning, something I would never have thought was even possible back in those early days of the 1980s where I was just trying to find out how to get a little bit stronger, a little bit faster, a little bit more agile, to enable me to be a better player.

-I think one of my strengths is the ability to see the challenge of conditioning, the challenge of athleticism, through multiple lenses.
+Ironically, although I missed this process, I sometimes feel that my experiential pathway has given me a different perspective and I think one of my strengths is the ability to see the challenge of conditioning and athleticism, through multiple lenses.
 Through an athlete’s lens, through a coach's lens, and through a scientific lens.

 GAA.ie: ‘Gamespeed’ is something you're very passionate about.
 For those who wouldn't know what ‘Gamespeed’ is, can you tell us what it is and why for you it's such a passion.

-IJ: I used to play on the wing and speed was one of those qualities that you needed to have to play there but the only means of improving that back in the early days were track and field methods.
-People would say go and speak to a track coach and I did a lot of that.
-I became a qualified track coach.
+IJ: I used to play on the wing and speed was one of those qualities that you needed to have to play there but the only advice on improving that back in the early days were to utilise track and field methods.
+People would say go and speak to a track coach and I did a lot of that and I actually became a qualified track coach.
 Did it help my rugby?
 Yes, but the one thing I noticed was that it was incomplete.

 The qualities that track brought me were really, really useful in certain aspects of the game, but less useful in others.
 You would play against players who maybe weren't as quick in a track sense, but they could move well on the rugby field.
 That triggered off ideas in my mind that when it comes to what we consider to be speed, our picture is incomplete.